On the Security of Password-Authenticated Quantum Key Exchange: Conclusion

 \section{Conclusion}

 We have studied password-authenticated quantum key exchange and proven its advantage over classical PAKE.
-The information-theoretic security of traditional quantum key distribution hides the very strong assumption regarding the authentication of communication channels.
+The information-theoretic security of traditional QKD relies on the very strong assumption regarding the authentication of communication channels.
 We show here how to implement this authentication using only passwords.
 This only decreases the security from information-theoretic to everlasting, in which the adversary is supposed to be computationally bounded during the execution of the protocol but can be unbounded afterwards.
-This security is still stronger than the security that can be achieved by classical PAKE protocols, and also leads to much simpler assumptions and more practical requirements than fully information-theoretic secure QKD.
+This security is still stronger than the security that can be achieved by classical PAKE protocols, and also relies on much simpler assumptions and more practical requirements than fully information-theoretic secure QKD.

-We have proven the security of our protocol in a simulation-based model.
-This model, weaker than the UC-everlasting security introduced by Unruh~\cite{C:Unruh13}, still enjoys composition, and is conceptually simpler.
-Our protocol, in its current form, cannot be proven secure in the UC framework, but requires a technicality that often appears in UC-secure protocols, which is the use of dual-mode commitments (which enable the environment to either extract the committed value or open to an arbitrary value).
-In future work, we would like to simplify the protocol further.
-It could then be used in practice to secure key exchange in existing or future quantum key distribution networks.

 [1]{\url{#1}}